tdwg/bdq/tg2/_review/docs/supplement/index.md

 | dwciri       | http://rs.tdwg.org/dwc/iri/                      |
 | oa           | https://www.w3.org/TR/annotation-vocab/          |
 | owl          | http://www.w3.org/2002/07/owl#                   |

+## Goes in Supplement: 2 Historical Context

+## Goes in Supplement: 2.1 Definition of CORE

+'CORE' in the context of this standard implies that the tests are informative, simple to implement, are mandatory for enhancements/amendments, have ‘power’ in that they will not likely result in 0% or 100% of all records failing or passing, are widely applicable across sub-disciplines within the biodiversity domain, may elevate the significance of an issue (e.g., no value for dcterms:license) or they may be 'aspirational' in the sense of encouraging priority developments in the biodiversity informatics domain (e.g., testing for any annotations against a record).
+The scope of CORE was also developed from the user needs analysis of BDQ Task Group 3, (Data Quality Use Cases: Rees & Nicholls 2020).
+The CORE tests largely cover data quality with regards to what organism has occurred where, at what times, and a subset of Darwin Core terms that we consider to be critical metadata about occurrence records.

+A number of tests were framed, but considered out of scope for CORE data quality needs ('Supplementary' GitHub tag).
+Implementers are free to implement a subset of the CORE tests or add additional tests when there is a particular data quality needs within their domain.
+For example, the testing for a value of sub-genus against a taxonomic name authority or testing for a valid depth against maximum depth around the location of an observation.
+Over the period of this project, many tests were removed from CORE on the basis that they could not be currently implemented in a manner that would result in predictable results.
+For example, the test VALIDATION_GEOGRAPHY_CONSISTENT was rejected late in the project because of the complexities in matching terms in the geographic names hierarchy, which is less standardized than the taxonomic names hierarchy.

 ## 2 Framework for describing data quality